Windmills of the Soul

-Windmills of the Soul is the debut album of Korean-American hip hop artist Kero One, released February 7, 2006, on Plug Label.
+Windmills of the Soul is the debut album by Korean-American hip-hop artist Kero One, released February 7, 2006, on Plug Label.

 Music

-A Jazz hiphop album that infused dusty drums with plenty of live instrumentation.
+A jazz/hip-hop album that infused dusty drums with plenty of live instrumentation.
 Windmills of the Soul was produced using the Asr-10 and Mpc-2000.

 Reception

 XLR8R magazine called it lyrically compelling.
 Oozing dusty drum breaks, mellow loops, and live instrumentation aplenty-Fender Rhodes, sax, and guitar are all present.

 Track listing

 All tracks written and produced by Kero One except track 5 & 9 by King Most.